bitgrin/BitGrinPay/README.md

  - `secret`: string - A SHA256 hash of the user's passphrase

  Response:
-  - tx: string - The content of a BitGrin send transaction file
+  - `tx`: string - The content of a BitGrin send transaction file
-  - complete_payout_url: The API endpoint of the payer the recipient should send their response back to
+  - `complete_payout_url`: The API endpoint of the payer the recipient should send their response back to
-  - login: string - A login username, email, etc
+  - `login`: string - A login username, email, etc
-  - secret: string - A SHA256 hash of the user's passphrase
+  - `secret`: string - A SHA256 hash of the user's passphrase

 ---